Reepulse/Arab-world-data/README.md

   jupyter notebook
   ```

-- This will `jupyter client` browser window
+- This will open `jupyter client` in your browser window

 - Now open the `analysis.ipynb` and play with the notebook